Linux Network Monitoring with Iptraf/Iptraf-ng

-Before we start using Iptarf, we need to install and set it up.
-Iptarf is available in most Linux distributions, so you can install it using your distribution’s package manager.
-For example, in Ubuntu, you can install Iptarf using the following command:
+Before we start using Iptraf, we need to install and set it up.
+Iptraf is available in most Linux distributions, so you can install it using your distribution’s package manager.
+For example, in Ubuntu, you can install Iptraf using the following command:

 sudo apt-get install iptraf